Deciding to opt out of your career can mean more than a few sleepless nights.

 Our lives were pinched and we were constantly racing from morning to night.
 By Friday night we were so stressed we simply wanted to “let the air out of the tires,” as my husband likes to say.
 This typically meant over-serving ourselves wine and waking up fuzzy on Saturday morning.

 I flared up at my husband whenever I thought he was suggesting that I take on a more traditional role.
 I was not going to stay home to make lasagna and offer him a martini as soon as he came home.
-My mind went back to my mother, cleaning the house every day, leaving vacuum lines in the carpet as a way of demonstrating her work.
+My mind went back to my mother, cleaning the house every day to leaving vacuum lines in the carpet as a way of demonstrating her work.
 Waiting for my father to come home, greeting him at the top of the stairs, and keeping dinner waiting until he was ready to eat.

 “That is not going to be me,” I declared.